Stalinosmj/Project-77/README.md

 ## Our team

-Our team was formed as part of the summer project given to us by our PTO - Saravanakumar sir and HOD - John sir. our team includes:
+Our team was formed as part of the summer project given to us. our team includes:

 1. Abhiram P Ashok - Web Designer/Content Creator [@Abhiram-P-Ashok](https://github.com/Abhiram-P-Ashok)